List of songs recorded by Ive

 The following is a list of songs recorded by South Korean girl group Ive.
-As of April 2024, the girl group has officially released 39 songs.
-30 songs are originally recorded in Korean, 4 songs are originally recorded in Japanese, 1 song is originally recorded in English, and 4 are Japanese versions of their Korean songs.
+As of February 2026, the girl group has officially released 74 songs.
+55 songs are originally recorded in Korean, 7 songs are originally recorded in Japanese, 2 songs are originally recorded in English, and 10 are Japanese versions of their Korean songs.

 The group is composed of six members: Gaeul, Yujin, Rei, Wonyoung, Liz, and Leeseo, was formed by Starship Entertainment in 2021.